Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 Putting aside witchcraft for a moment, could you, as a person, say that you are wholly good or wholly bad?
 No?
 We all want something.
 We all have our secrets.
 And we all make mistakes.

-When you cast a spell, you can do your best to make sure no-one is harmed, that you are not attempting to manipulate someone’s feelings or actions, and that the energy you tap into is pure and benevolent.
-However, once you put that spell out there; once you impress your desire on universal energy, you have no control how it will manifest.
+When you cast a spell, you can do your best to make sure no one is harmed, that you are not attempting to manipulate someone’s feelings or actions, and that the energy you tap into is pure and benevolent.
+However, once you put that spell out there, once you impress your desire on universal energy, you have no control over how it will manifest.
 Usually, it all works out for good, especially if you have kept your intention clean.
 That’s really the best we can hope for.

 For your personal witch manifesto, you might decide never to work magick that impinges directly on another person.
-Or you might always keep your spells general, rather than specific.
-That means, for example, calling on the energy of love rather than to cause a certain someone to fall for you.
+Or you might always keep your spells general rather than specific.
+That means, for example, calling on the energy of love rather than causing a certain someone to fall for you.
 You might decide to always use a clause in your spells, stating ‘And it harm none’.

 - Healing (with permission)